Privacy Policy

 • Performance and error data (Vercel Speed Insights, Sentry — same scope as above)

-Patient Users are not tracked by Google Analytics.
-Patient token pages do not load marketing analytics scripts.
+Referred Individuals are not tracked by Google Analytics.
+Referral token pages do not load marketing analytics scripts.

 From Visitors (marketing website only):